 Elastic Stack (Elasticsearch, Logstash, Kibana) for log aggregation and analysis

-Use our Elasticsearch test to evaluate candidates’ proficiency with this tool.
+Pro tip: Use our Elasticsearch test to evaluate candidates’ proficiency with Elasticsearch.

 Kafka MirrorMaker is a tool used for cross-cluster data replication.
-It enables data mirroring between two Kafka clusters, which is particularly useful for disaster recovery and geo-replication scenarios.
+It enables data mirroring between two Kafka clusters.
+The primary applications of MirrorMaker include:

 MirrorMaker works by using consumer and producer configurations to pull data from a source cluster and push it to a destination cluster.